Ifeomacloud/disk-check-script/README.md

 ## Usage

-Run the script from your terminal:./disk-check.sh
+Run the script from your terminal:. /disk-check.sh

 ## Example output: